Project-MONAI/MONAI/docs/source/mb_specification.rst

 The Torchscript file format is also just a zip file with a specific structure.
 When creating such an archive with `save_net_with_metadata` a MB-compliant Torchscript file can be created by including the contents of `metadata.json` as the `meta_values` argument of the function, and other files included as `more_extra_files` entries.
 These will be stored in a `extras` directory in the zip file and can be retrieved with `load_net_with_metadata` or with any other library/tool that can read zip data.
 In this format the `model.*` files are obviously not needed but `README.md` and `license.txt` as well as any others provided can be added as more extra files.

+The `bundle` submodule of MONAI contains a number of command line programs.
+To produce a Torchscript bundle use `ckpt_export` with a set of specified components such as the saved weights file and metadata file.
+Config files can be provided as JSON or YAML dictionaries defining Python constructs used by the `ConfigParser`, however regardless of format the produced bundle Torchscript object will store the files as JSON.

 metadata.json File
 ==================